xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 ​
 To extend these classes, we can follow the same idea, we can create a [`AppShapes`] class and a [`AppTypographies`] class the same way and declare custom theme properties.
 ​
-I will not explain the code because it's analogue, you can find it on [GitHub](https://github.com/xmartlabs/gong/tree/b0b617e56403c1f499704111acad89093aa3c9d6/app/src/main/java/com/xmartlabs/gong/ui/theme) and if you have any questions, don't forget to post a comment!
+I will not explain the code because it's analog, you can find it on [GitHub](https://github.com/xmartlabs/gong/tree/b0b617e56403c1f499704111acad89093aa3c9d6/app/src/main/java/com/xmartlabs/gong/ui/theme) and if you have any questions, don't forget to post a comment!
 ​
 ​
 # Adding custom resources to your theme
 ​
-In the previous section we learned how to extend the properties provided by Material, but what if we wanted to define new ones?
+In the previous section, we learned how to extend the properties provided by Material, but what if we wanted to define new ones?
-Remember, a theme is a semantic resource set, so we could also have dimensions, icons or any another resource that will be used in the app.
+Remember, a theme is a semantic resource set, so we could also have dimensions, icons, or any other resource that will be used in the app.
 ​
 ## Defining dimensions in our theme
 ​
-Dimensions are something that I usually define in my theme, as some dimensions like a list item padding, a small size and a container margin, among others, have semanting meanings.
+Dimensions are something that I usually define in my theme, as some dimensions like a list item padding, a small size, and a container margin, among others, have semantic meanings.
 ​
 We can use a similar approach here and define a dimension class:
 ​